 Changes in parental smoking during pregnancy and risks of adverse birth outcomes and childhood overweight in Europe and North America

 METHODS AND FINDINGS: We performed an individual participant data meta-analysis among 229,158 families from 28 pregnancy/birth cohorts from Europe and North America.
 All 28 cohorts had information on maternal smoking, and 16 also had information on paternal smoking.
 In total, 22 cohorts were population-based, with birth years ranging from 1991 to 2015.
 The mothers' median age was 30.0 years, and most mothers were medium or highly educated.
 We used multilevel binary logistic regression models adjusted for maternal and paternal sociodemographic and lifestyle-related characteristics.
 Compared with nonsmoking mothers, maternal first trimester smoking only was not associated with adverse birth outcomes but was associated with a higher risk of childhood overweight (odds ratio [OR] 1.17 [95% CI 1.02-1.35], P value = 0.030).
 Children from mothers who continued smoking during pregnancy had higher risks of preterm birth (OR 1.08 [95% CI 1.02-1.15], P value = 0.012), small size for gestational age (OR 2.15 [95% CI 2.07-2.23], P value < 0.001), and childhood overweight (OR 1.42 [95% CI 1.35-1.48], P value < 0.001).
 Mothers who reduced the number of cigarettes between the first and third trimester, without quitting, still had a higher risk of small size for gestational age.
 However, the corresponding risk estimates were smaller than for women who continued the same amount of cigarettes throughout pregnancy (OR 1.89 [95% CI 1.52-2.34] instead of OR 2.20 [95% CI 2.02-2.42] when reducing from 5-9 to ≤4 cigarettes/day; OR 2.79 [95% CI 2.39-3.25] and OR 1.93 [95% CI 1.46-2.57] instead of OR 2.95 [95% CI 2.75-3.15] when reducing from ≥10 to 5-9 and ≤4 cigarettes/day, respectively [P values < 0.001]).
 Reducing the number of cigarettes during pregnancy did not affect the risks of preterm birth and childhood overweight.
 Among nonsmoking mothers, paternal smoking was associated with childhood overweight (OR 1.21 [95% CI 1.16-1.27], P value < 0.001) but not with adverse birth outcomes.
 Limitations of this study include the self-report of parental smoking information and the possibility of residual confounding.
 As this study only included participants from Europe and North America, results need to be carefully interpreted regarding other populations.

-Philips, E.M, Santos, S. (Susana), Trasande, L. (Leonardo), Aurrekoetxea, J.J, Barros, A.I, von Berg, A, … Jaddoe, V.W.V.
+Philips, E.M, Santos, S.M.S, Trasande, L. (Leonardo), Aurrekoetxea, J.J, Barros, A.I, von Berg, A, … Jaddoe, V.W.V.
 (2020).
 Changes in parental smoking during pregnancy and risks of adverse birth outcomes and childhood overweight in Europe and North America.
 PLoS Medicine, 17(8). doi:10.1371/journal.pmed.1003182